timLP79/cs408-mini-lab/README.md

 [ ] Week 16 - Final Project Showcase         [---] 0/3
 ```

 Column width adjusts dynamically to the longest module name in the selected course.
-Progress bars scale to the number of trackable items in each module — each character represents one item.
+Progress bars scale to the number of trackable items in each module, each character represents one item.

 **Module status legend:**
-- `[✓]` green — completed (with a tracked completion timestamp)
+- `[✓]` green - completed (with a tracked completion timestamp)
-- `[~]` yellow — in progress
+- `[~]` yellow - in progress
-- `[ ]` white — unlocked but not started, or no trackable items
+- `[ ]` white - unlocked but not started, or no trackable items
-- `[🔒]` red — locked
+- `[🔒]` red - locked

 ## API Endpoints Used